gytis-ivaskevicius/linux-gpu-debug-helper/arch/graphics/intel_graphics.md

 #### Using Intel DDX driver with recent GPUs {#using_intel_ddx_driver_with_recent_gpus}

-For Intel GPUs starting from Gen8 (Broadwell), the Iris Mesa driver is needed:
+For Intel GPUs starting from Gen 8 (Broadwell), the Iris Mesa driver is needed:

 `Option      "DRI"  "iris"`